Xrilion Web-Icon Logo V1

 Entrepreneurialism (as I mentioned earlier) refers to the mindset and philosophy of an entrepreneur – someone who takes on the risk and responsibility of starting and running a business.

-A definition of an “Entrepreneur” (according to Oxford) is as follows:
+A definition of an “Entrepreneur” (according to Oxford):

 As you can see, RISK is emphasized in that definition.